Singer and "Glee" star Charice's father murdered

-Filipino singing star and "Glee" actress Charice has canceled her tour dates in Southeast Asia and returned to her family after her father was murdered in the Philippines.
+Filipino singing star and "Glee" actress Charice has cancelled her tour dates in Southeast Asia and returned to her family after her father was murdered in the Philippines.

 "I want to thank my fans from around the world for their support and love at this very difficult time," the singer, who was on tour in Indonesia, said in a statement.
 "We are all very sad about this terribly tragedy."